msnyd/msnyd.github.io/_posts/2020-2-6-Suicide.md

 Heading into this project, I had a bias that as we were getting more technologically advanced, society would see a change in mental health, especially amongst the younger genrations and I had a feeling this was an upward trend and would continue to upwardly trend.
 However the data seems to suggest a different story here as it seems that suicide (I should note that this data set is intentional or not) has always been a problem and seems to even be trending downward in many of the countries with the highest suicide rates.
 This is due to a multitude of factors however as we and those things were not demonstrated in my dataset.

 Unfortunately since I wasn't able to know the future, I wasn't able to reach my intended goal.
 This does not mean it is impossible to predict, as it is possible to predict all these features in a year such as 2030 and if I wasn't cruched for time, I would have done that.
 With that being said, I intend on revisiting this project in the future and hopfully I am able to draw more conclusions.

+## What to Take Away

+Suicide is often a difficult topic to approach as a lot of different factors go into one's mental health and even more so the suicide rate of a country.
+In countries such as Russia and the Ukraine, they underwent a massive shift in government and Japan has many cultural issues that plague mental health, some things are are very difficult to represent in standard data frames, and harder still for a machine learning algorithm to pick up on that and use it effectively.
+But this does not make it impossible and with the right data, we could find some underlying issues that plague humanity's mental health.